-Coronavirus status – you can still buy books and ebooks to plan, enjoy and dream, but any essential messages should be to email@example.com.
-Please do not phone, as our offices are closed.
+Coronavirus status – you can buy books and ebooks to plan, enjoy and dream.
+Please use the 'contact us' form for any essential messages.
 Thank you!

 The Kumano Kodo offers a different view of Japan: far removed from the modern cities, this is a world of forested slopes, hidden valleys, waterfalls, traditional villages, moss-covered stone deities and tranquil oji shrines.
 There are opportunities to experience hot-spring bathing and to sample local cuisine as you follow in the footsteps of emperors, samurai, priests and ascetics traversing traditional flagstone paths and forest trails.